sohailshams/medi-score-calculation/README.md

 ## Front End

 Apart from adding tests for the functions I also developed the front end so user can test the functionality manually.
 I developed the front end in [react js](https://react.dev/) and used [tailwindcss](https://tailwindcss.com/docs/position) for styling.
 Air / Oxygen and Alert / CVPU are dropdowns and other fields are simple input fields.
 If user tries to get score without passing any input then relevant error message is rendered for user to assist and make corrections.
+But Fasting check box and CBG input fields are optional.
+The final medi score, alert message and error messages are rendered under the **_Get Medi Score_** button.

+#### If/Else Statement- Switch Statement

+Since there were many conditions to check while getting the score of individual observations property, so decided to use switch statement over if/else statement.
+The reason is, it looks more clean and more efficient.

 ## Technologies Used